Harry Potter descends upon New York

 Hanging around inside J.K.
 Rowling's head could be fun, mystifying and maybe even downright dangerous.

 Rowling's sketches -- of her Harry Potter characters, fantastical creatures and spells -- are on display at the New York Historical Society's new exhibit, "Harry Potter: A History of Magic."

-The show includes items from Rowling's collection, magical items and folklore that inspired her work and other magical objects and literature from around the world.
+The New York show includes items from Rowling's collection, magical items and folklore that inspired her work and other magical objects and literature from around the world.

 "We are expecting an avalanche of people because I think the Harry Potter phenomenon is amazing," said Roberta J.M.
 Olson, a New York Historical Society curator.
 "It's world-wide, and every child I know is coming."